ThiagoHardt/COVID-Status/README.md

 ### Content

 - All content on the page was created by me.
-- All data was retrieved from nthe API - [disease.sh](https://disease.sh/)
+- All data was retrieved from the API - [disease.sh](https://disease.sh/)

 ### Media